functionalscript/functionalscript/README.md

 ## Vision

-We aims to create a safe, cross-platform programming language that can also work in content-addressable infrastructure.
+We aims to create a safe, cross-platform programming language that can work in any JS platform and also as a programming language for the content-addressable internet.

 ## Applications